 Rainy days can be so relaxing.
 Find so too?
 Not those power-washing, tree-grabbing showers that come with stormy weather, but the light yet present rain that cools an otherwise baking day.
 You know – the one with a breeze that makes you get up and go close the windows on one side of the house. […]

 Kalanchoe pinnata | Wonder of the world | Leaf of life | Air plant | Bryophyllum pinnatum.
-Did you know that ‘wonder of the world’ leaf is edible, and that it can be helpful to treat headaches, coughs and congestion?
-I’ve grown, used and munched on this beautiful plant for years, without any side effects […]
+Did you know that ‘wonder of the world’ leaf is edible and it can be helpful to treat headaches, coughs and congestion?
+I’ve grown, used and munched on this beautiful plant for years, without any side effects and […]